intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

 **Using *BigDL* backend**

-Users may create a PyTorch `Estimator` using the *BigDL* backend (currently default for PyTorch) as follows:
+Users may create a PyTorch `Estimator` using the *Spark* backend (currently default for PyTorch) as follows:

 ```python
 model = LeNet() # a torch.nn.Module